Skip to content

 3. Counts commits per author

-4. Sorts authors by commit count (descending)
+4. Sorts by commit count (descending)

 Use Cases